Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 2. Set default reminder time in minutes

    This is the time between each reminder, given in minutes.
+Default: Active/Backup: (SHB 45/90), (SUB 90/20)

 3. Set default notification time in milliseconds

    This is the time each notification remains visible on screen, given in milliseconds.
 1 second equals 1000 milliseconds.
+Default: 4000 (4s)
 ___
 4. Set Def.
 HUD/Sound Status

    Setting this to 1 ("on") or 0 ("off") will result in said feature to (not) be active when starting up.
    Note that pressing enter in any edit field saves the current edits into Settings.
+Default: True/True

 5. Set a new Path (Notify-Image)